syncfusion-content/winui-docs/winui/Rating/Overview.md

 # WinUI Rating Overview

-The Syncfusion provides the number of stars that represents a rating.
-And also used to configure the item size, tooltip and the number of displayed items in the SfRating control.
-The Rating control can be used in various scenarios like movie rating, rating the application and etc.
+The .NET WinUI Rating control is used to provide or view ratings on a numeric scale for any service provided, such as movies applications, products, and more.

 [!Rating control overview in WinUI](Rating_images/winui_rating_overview.png)

 ## Key features

-`Precision`: Options to decide the accuracy level of rating.
+* `Precision`: Set an accuracy level for ratings.
-`Value`: Options to set the value regarding precision type for the rating control.
+* `Template`: Add rating items as images, paths, font icons, and other elements.
+* `Read only`: Limit user selection and only allow viewing of the rating value.
-`ItemsCount`: Support to determine the number of Rating items to be displayed.
+* `ItemsCount`: Support to determine the number of Rating items to be displayed.
-`ToolTip`: Supports to show the selected rating value while clicking the rating control.
+* `ToolTip`: Show the value of rating on mouse hover over the control.
+* `Customization`: Customize the rating item's style, size, and more.